jhpyle/docassemble/_docs/docker.md

 docker run -d -p 5432:5432 jhpyle/docassemble-sql
 {% endhighlight %}

-Note the IP address of the [Docker] host on the local network.
+Note the IP address or hostname of the [Docker] host on the local network.
 You will need to feed this address, and other information, to the [Docker] container that responds to web requests.

-Create a file `env.list` containing the access keys for SQL and [S3]:
+Now go to the machine that will run your log server (if different).
 To start the log server, do:

 {% highlight bash %}
-docker run -d -p 514:514 -p 8080:8080 jhpyle/docassemble-log
+docker run -d -p 514:514 -p 8080:80 jhpyle/docassemble-log
 {% endhighlight %}

-Note the IP address of this server as well.
+Note the IP address or hostname of this server as well.

+Now go to the machine that will run your application server (if different).

-Plug these the IP addresses into a file called `env.list`, along with any other special variables you need to define:
+Plug these IP addresses into a file called `env.list`, along with your [S3] information:

 {% highlight text %}
 CONTAINERROLE=webserver